samantha-marks/multiprogress-chainworld-workshop/README.md

 # Code for "Personalizing AI Interventions in Multiple Health Behavioral Change Settings"

-This is the code accompanying the paper "Personalizing AI Interventions in Multiple Health Behavioral Change Settings".
-TODO put in link.
+This is the code accompanying the paper "Personalizing AI Interventions in Multiple Health Behavioral Change Settings" accepted to the MOSS@ICML2025 workshop.
 It contains an .ipynb notebook reproducing the main results of the paper and a directory of code modules in a separate folder which the main notebook imports.

 # Instructions for Use